Skip to main content

 When execution reaches an Agent node:

-1. Input mapping — Data from previous nodes or the trigger is mapped to the agent’s input
+1. Input resolution — Data from previous nodes or the trigger is resolved and mapped to the agent’s input

-6. Variable storage — The output is stored in the variable store for downstream nodes
+8. Variable storage — The validated output is stored in the variable store for downstream nodes

 Each Agent node is a single agent execution.
 For multi-agent patterns, chain multiple Agent nodes or use Parallel nodes to run agents simultaneously.